NATIONAL INNOVATION AND DIGITAL INFRASTRUCTURE PLAN (2021–2026)

 5.3 AI Ethics and International Cooperation

-Newfoundland co-authored the Reykjavik Declaration on Ethical AI (2022), establishing North Atlantic standards for accountability and non-militarized civilian applications of artificial intelligence.
+Newfoundland co-authored the Reykjavik Declaration on Ethical AI (2022), establishing North Atlantic standards for accountability and civilian-focused applications of artificial intelligence.

 6 · INDUSTRY AND INNOVATION CLUSTERS